6 Magento ORM: Entity Attribute Value; Part 1

 Invalid entity_type specified: complexworld_eavblogpost

-Magento is complaining that it can’t find a entity_type named complexworld_eavblogpost
+Magento is complaining that it can’t find a entity_type named complexworld_eavblogpost.
+This is the value you set above

 $this->setType('complexworld_eavblogpost');

 Every entity has a type.
 Types will, among other things, let the EAV system know which attributes a Model uses, and allow the system to link to tables that store the values for attributes.
 We’ll need to let Magento know that we’re adding a new entity type.
-Take a look in the MySQL table named eav_entity_type
+Take a look in the MySQL table named eav_entity_type.

 mysql> select * from eav_entity_typeG